micahwierenga/css-selector-basics/readme.md

 <!--WDI6 9:59  -->
 <!--9:35 10 minutes -->

-## Style using Classes and IDs - Independent Practice
+## Style using Classes and IDs: Independent Practice

 Create a new directory with an `index.html` and `style.css` file inside.
 Using what we've done in class, see how far you can get through these exercises: